TheFakeMontyOnTheRun/dungeons-of-noudar/README.md

 ## Core (Curses version)

-The core stil is a valid text-mode dungeon crawler with almost the game geometry and rules as this version.
+The core stil is a valid text-mode dungeon crawler with almost the same geometry and rules as this version.
 In fact, when I was developing that one, I was already preparing the levels to be 3D (hence the somewhat gratuitous tiles variety).
 Go to `noudar-core` for building it.

 The core also contains more detailed game design docs.